nicolay-r/bulk-chain/README.md

 No-strings tiny **Chain-of-Thought framework** for your Large Language Model (LLM) that saves you time ⏰ and money 💰

-The end goal of this framework is to serve sequence of prompts formed into `schema` towards towards LLM.
+The end goal of this framework is to serve chain of prompts (a.k.a.
+Chain-of-Thought) formed into `schema` towards LLM.
 It iterates through your data stored in `CSV`/`JSONL`/`sqlite`.

 ### Features